zzy1127/DataFlow-Doc/docs/en/notes/guide/general_operators/text_evaluation_operators.md

 ✨ Open Source Premiere: This operator is integrated into the mainstream community framework for the first time, making it easier for more developers to use and achieve open-source sharing.

-At present, there are still a few operators that are not included in the repository and are being accelerated for integration.

 ### List of Scorers

 #### APIcaller